 - Protect the hair from the sun and other harsh environmental factors with hat, scarf, or any other wears.

 - Lastly, take one tablespoon of patience and try out some of the tips mentioned here and see if it works for you.

-And the truth is: you can never get your hair back healthy, strong and natural it as it used to be, EXCEPT you go in for a hair chop.
-Which is always the last option or alternative for anybody with damaged or burnt hair.
+And the truth is: you can never get your hair back healthy, strong and natural it as it used to be.